ryndovaira/data_science/deep_learning/rnn/02_hands_on_traditional_rnn_keras/README.md

 ## Features

-- **Automatic GPU/CPU Detection**:
-  - TensorFlow automatically detects and utilizes available GPUs for training.
-  - If no GPU is available, the pipeline falls back to CPU.
-  - Memory on GPUs is dynamically allocated to avoid overcommitment and conflicts with other applications.
+- **Dynamic Length Bucketing**:
+  - Preprocesses dataset into buckets of sequence lengths for targeted training and evaluation.
+  - Facilitates insights into model performance across data variations.

 - **Vanilla RNN Implementation**:
-  - A Simple RNN architecture with an embedding layer, RNN units, and a dense output layer.
+  - A Simple RNN model with tunable hyperparameters, including embedding dimensions and dropout.

 - **Hyperparameter Optimization**:
-  - Optimize embedding dimensions, number of RNN units, and vocabulary size (`max_features`) using **Keras Tuner** with Hyperband.

-- **Data Preprocessing**:
-  - Tokenization and truncation for consistent input sizes using IMDb dataset.
+  - Uses **Keras Tuner** to tune RNN units, embedding dimensions, and dropout rates.

 - **Artifact Management**:
-  - Automatically save logs, models, plots, and tuning results for reproducibility.
+  - Automatically organizes logs, models, plots, and tuning results for reproducibility.

 - **Visualization**:
-  - Training and validation metrics over epochs.
-  - Heatmaps of hyperparameter tuning results, highlighting the best trial.
+  - Detailed training metrics and hyperparameter heatmaps.
+  - Interactive plots for accuracy and loss trends using Plotly.

+- **Logging**:
+  - Centralized logging with both file and console output for debugging and analysis.

 ---

 ## Results

 1. **Best Hyperparameters**:
-   The optimal hyperparameters are determined by Keras Tuner and saved in the logs and plots.
+   - Identified through Keras Tuner for each length bucket and saved for reproducibility.

-2. **Model Performance**:
+2. **Training Metrics**:
-   - Training, validation, and test accuracy are reported.
+   - Comprehensive performance evaluation with validation metrics and test accuracy.
-   - Results are visualized in learning curves and heatmaps.

 3. **Visualization**:
-   - **Heatmap**: A comprehensive view of all trials and hyperparameter combinations, with the best trial highlighted.
+   - Training history plots for loss and accuracy.
+   - Comparative results across length buckets.

 ---

+## Contributing

+Contributions are welcome!
+Please:
+1. Fork the repository.
+2. Create a feature branch.
+3. Submit a pull request.

+---

 ## About the Author

-This project was created by **Irina Ryndova**, a Senior Data Scientist with expertise in machine learning, deep learning, and data-driven solutions.
+This project was created by **Irina Ryndova**, a Senior Data Scientist passionate about crafting educational and robust machine learning pipelines.

 - GitHub: [ryndovaira](https://github.com/ryndovaira)
 - Email: [ryndovaira@gmail.com](mailto:ryndovaira@gmail.com)

-Feel free to reach out for collaborations, questions, or feedback.
+Feel free to reach out for collaborations or feedback.

 ---

-## Acknowledgements

-- IMDb dataset from TensorFlow Datasets.
-- TensorFlow and Keras for deep learning implementation.
-- Keras Tuner for hyperparameter optimization.

----

 ## Notes for Further Improvements

-This project uses a **Vanilla RNN** as a demonstration.
-While effective for small datasets, consider exploring **LSTM** or **GRU** models for better performance on more complex tasks or datasets.
+- Replace Vanilla RNN with LSTMs or GRUs for larger datasets or more complex tasks.
+- Explore attention mechanisms for further accuracy gains.